railduino/zeroconf-lookup/INSTALL.md

 The resulting executable is self contained and there is just one step left: creating the Windows Registry keys for finding the *browser manifest* files.
-To this end, run `zeroconf_lookup.exe -i` which will create the appropriate manifest files.
+To this end, run `zeroconf_lookup.exe -i` which will create the appropriate manifest files and registry keys.
 After doing that, you may not move the executable anywhere else (or if you do, run the command again).
 Running `zeroconf_lookup.exe -u` will remove the registry keys again.

-Nothing else is installed.
+When running the `zeroconf_lookup.exe` executable fot the first time on my *Windows 10* computer, I had to allow the networking in the **Windows Defender Firewall** - you may also have to register with your firewall.

-**That's it - you should be all set up now and the extension should work.
-If not, see below.**
+**That's it - you should be all set up now and the extension should work.**

-Hint: A NullSoft or WiX installer are probably not worth the while, we have just one executable (which can reside anywhere) plus two registry keys created by the said executable.
+Hint: A NullSoft or WiX installer are probably not worth the while, we have just one executable and two manifest files (which can reside anywhere) plus two registry keys created by the said executable.

 # Installing on OS X / macOS

 Hint: I am an *Apple Newbie* and my only device is a *Mac Mini (early 2011)* running *El Capitan* (I cannot upgrade to macOS right now).

-The common setup is to install the executable (`zeroconf_lookup`) either at `/usr/local/bin` or any location writable by the running user.
+The common setup is to install the executable (`zeroconf_lookup`) either at `/usr/local/bin` or any location writable by the current user.
 In any case the *browser manifest* must be installed in a well-known location with a reference to the executable.
 This is done by calling `zeroconf_lookup -i`

 There are two flavors of the executable - one written in C and one in Go.
 You may want to check out both and keep the one you like more :-) The advantage of the **C** version is that returns immediately.
 The **Go** version collects data and waits at least one second before returning.

-## Installing the **C** version via Makefile only
+## Installing the **C** version via plain Makefile

 This is the most basic variant, you will only need `tar`, `cc` and `make`.